 I am by no means suggesting that you quit your job tomorrow before you start searching for a new one.
 But there are always other roles out there, even if they are not immediately apparent.
 If you have your résumé together, you can start looking to see what else is out there.

 Register on job boards like Seek or Indeed to receive job updates for positions that may be of interest.
 Update your LinkedIn profile.
 Let friends and family know that you would be willing to make a move if the right job came up.
 Your network finds it for you.
 Dip your toe in the job market, and you never know what will come up.

 I don’t want to leave my co-workers

 I am guilty of staying in a job I no longer liked (for a lot longer than I should have).
 I loved my immediate work team and did not want to leave them or let them down.
-But great work mates can only compensate for so much.
-Just because you leave, doesn’t mean you will never see them again.
+But great workmates can only compensate for so much.
+Just because you go, doesn’t mean you will never see them again.
 You will most likely find they are incredibly supportive of you making a career change that makes you happy.

 I am just scared!

 Fear is a core human emotion, and it can stop us from doing so many things.
 Usually, by the time I am sitting with a client, they have been contemplating making a move for years.
 Fear has been holding them back.
 Fear of the unknown.
 Fear of change.
 Fear of rejection.
 Being scared is ok, but you also need to be brave.
 Being brave is staring fear in the face and having a crack anyway.